tlswg/tls13-spec/draft-ietf-tls-tls13.md

 receive the server's Finished, only then sending the EndOfEarlyData message, followed by the rest of the handshake.
-In order to avoid deadlocks, when accepting "early_data", servers MUST process the client's ClientHello and then immediately send their ServerHello, rather than waiting for the client's EndOfEarlyData message before sending their ServerHello.
+In order to avoid deadlocks, when accepting "early_data", the server MUST process the client's ClientHello and then immediately send its ServerHello, rather than waiting for the client's EndOfEarlyData message before sending its ServerHello.

 ## Server Parameters